gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Height-Big-O.md

 * type: number
 * id: 5a4ce281-7f17-47e5-961e-a582171eb3be
-* title: How many nodes to check in the 2nd example?
+* title: How many nodes do you need to examine to find 5 in the unbalanced example?
 * decimal: 0
 * points: 1
 * topics: bst

 ##### !question

-How many in the 2nd?
+How many nodes do you need to examine to find 5 in the unbalanced example?

 ##### !end-question